-Module Is used to 1756-CNB Control I/O modules.
+Module is used to 1756-CNB Control I/O modules.
 Communicate with other ControlNet devices (messages).
 Share data with other Logix5000 controllers (produce/consume).
 Bridge ControlNet links to route messages to devices on other networks.
 1756-CNBR Perform the same functions as a 1756-CNB module.
 Support redundant ControlNet media.
 1756-CN2 Perform the same functions as a 1756-CNB module.
-Provide twice the capacity for more demanding Provides.
+Provide twice the capacity for more demanding applications.
 1756-CN2R Perform the same functions as a 1756-CN2 module.
 Support redundant ControlNet media.
 1756-CN2RXT Perform same functions as a 1756-CN2R module.
-Operate in extreme environme. its with.
-25+70 °C (-13+158 °F) temperatures.
+Operate in extreme environments with -25+70 °C (-13+158 °F) temperatures.

-Software for ControlNet lieuworks
+Software for ControlNet Networks